testmunk/docs/steps.rst

 .. admonition:: teststep ios

-	This macro will toggle the switch (UISwitch) available in the current view.
+	Toggles the switch (UISwitch) available in the current view.
 This macro only works if there is one switch in view.
 [See related for multiple switches]

 	Examples: